nextapps-de/mikado/README.md

 -->

 <a name="store"></a>
-## Storage
+## Stores

+Mikado provides 4 different type of stores.
+It is very useful to understand how they are handled.

+#### 1. Internal Store

+An internal store gets updated automatically by Mikado.
+This comes with a small extra cost.
+Use this store when you need a reference to the data store as an array of items which are currently rendered.

+> When internal store is used, this store gets automatically updated by any of Mikados methods e.g. render/update/add/append/remove.

-Enable internal storage by passing the options during initialization:
+Enable internal store by passing the options during initialization:
 ```js
 var view = new Mikado(template, { store: true });
 ```

-Whenever you call the ___.render()___ function along with passed data, this data will keep in cache (internal storage).
-Mikado will handle those data for you.
+Whenever you call the ___.render()___ function along with passed data, this data will updated (add/remove/change) to the internal store.
 ```js
 view.render(data);
 ```